Bitnagar/note-script/README.md

    - `cd` into `backend` folder and copy `.env.example` to `.env`
    - Add required Supabase keys, Pinecone API key, Gemini AI key, etc.
+   - `cd` into `frontend` folder and copy `.env.example` to `.env`
+   - Add required Backend base URL, either localhost:3001 or where you have deployed your app.

 5. **In `/backend` run `npx prisma init --datasource-provider postgresql` to initialize a postgresql instance**
 6. **In `/backend` run `npx prisma generate` to generate the prisma client**